 4. Go all out on colour with rainbow decorations

-So while we might encourage you to pick a co-ordinated colour scheme for an elegant tree, there are no actual rules that dictate that you have to do what we say.
+While we may encourage you to pick a co-ordinated colour scheme for an elegant tree, there are no hard and fast rules that state you have to do what we say.
 In fact, you can go to town, because the rainbow look for Christmas trees is a big trend this year.

-We love this rainbow decorating scheme by John Lewis – very colourful, but still smart.
+We love this rainbow decorating scheme by John Lewis & Partners – very colourful, but still smart.

 5. Add interest to the bottom of the tree